Niger entry requirements for Iraq passport holders

 May be checked

 Iraqi passport holders need a visa to enter Niger.
-You must apply at a Nigerien embassy before you travel — there are no visa-on-arrival or e-visa options as of 2026.
-Processing can take several weeks, so plan ahead.
+You must arrange this in advance at a Nigerien embassy or consulate — there is no visa-on-arrival or eVisa option for Iraqi nationals.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements